Klášter: Sights

 Most of the village is placed inside the ruins of the monastery.
 The monastery was among the most important monasteries in the Kingdom of Bohemia in the 13th and 14th centuries and was formed by a monumental Romanesque-Gothic complex of buildings.
-Their remains are still visible.
+Their remains are still visible, mostly incorporated in some village buildings.

-The landmark of Klášter is the Zelená Hora Castle, located on the eponymous hill.
+The main landmark of Klášter is the Zelená Hora Castle, located on the hill Zelená hora.
 Since 2020, it has been opened to the public.

-The Chapel of Saint Margaret was built in the late Empire style in 1861–1862.
+The Chapel of Saint Margaret was built in the late Empire style in 1861–1862, but it probably incorporates some early Gothic ruins of the monastery.

 In popular culture

 Zelená Hora Castle became nationwide popular as the filming location of the 1992 film Černí baroni.